pg-cy/Elk-Deployment/README.md

 A)Any ip address that has access to the private ssh key will be allowed to ssh into jumpbox.
 Machines within the network can only be accessed by the Jump-box ansible container through ssh.

--The ELK VM (10.1.0.5) can only be accessed by the Jump-box (10.0.0.5) ansible container which contains the ssh private key.
+-The ELK VM (10.1.0.5) can only be accessed by the Jump-box ansible container(10.0.0.5) which contains the ssh private key.

 A summary of the access policies in place can be found in the table below.